grrinchas/CI285-calculator/README.md

 }
 ```

 Note, that response includes `Location:` in the header which indicates where to find a new resource.
 But to access it, client must to authenticate itself first.
 Also, response has JSON body, which tells to the client what kind of resource has been created.
-At the moment repsonse body is the same as request.

 - 409 - if user with such username already exists.
 - 400 - if JSON is not properly formatted